rsvim/rfc/1-TUI/3-Layout.md

 - Gaps and spacing
 - Text content centered with whitespaces on both sides

-But in TUI, all of these can be removed just because we want to display more buffer contents for user.
+But in TUI, all of these can be removed because we want to display more buffer contents for user.
+Even if there are window borders, Vim/Neovim are simply using 1-column width Unicode characters instead of too complicated or wider components to save the space on TUI.